aporeto-inc/gaia/doc/documentation.md

 ## core/tenant

-### PrismaCloudConfiguration
+### PCConfig

-Holds the various Prisma Cloud configuration for a namespace.
+Holds the Prisma Cloud configuration for a namespace.

 #### Example